-The compensation committee considered the following factors in determining the amount and type of equity awards to be made to the chief executive officer, senior vice presidents and vice presidents in 2016:
+The compensation committee considered the following factors in determining the amount and type of equity awards to be made to the chief executive officer, senior vice presidents and vice presidents in 2017:

-- the past practices of the committee in awarding equity, and - the market survey prepared by Pearl Meyer which indicated that the company's long-term incentives for its named executive officers were below average compared to that of our 2016 peer group and consisted of a mixture of time vested equity awards and performance stock awards.
+- the past practices of the committee in awarding equity, - a desire to have a higher percentage of the compensation of the chief executive officer of the company consist of equity, - a desire to incentivize the executives of ASUS to obtain additional profitable contracts for water and wastewater services on military bases, - a desire to reward executives who were involved in obtaining successful outcomes in the Claremont eminent domain proceeding and the CPUC procurement audit, and - the market study prepared by Pearl Meyer which indicated that the company's long-term incentives for its named executive officers were below market median compared to that of our 2017 peer group and consisted of a mixture of time vested equity awards and performance stock awards.

-The policy of the compensation committee is to grant all equity awards to executive officers through a combination of time vested restricted stock units and performance stock awards in the form of restricted stock units, rather than in all time vested restricted stock units, in order to base a higher portion of compensation on achieving objective performance goals established by the compensation committee.
-The compensation committee also approved long-term equity grants of approximately equal value to the prior year for each of the named executive officers.
-Information regarding the objective performance goals can be found under the heading "How were certain of our executive officers compensated in 2016 - "Equity Compensation" and "Grants of Plan-Based Awards in 2016."
+The policy of the compensation committee is to grant all equity awards to executive officers through a combination of time-vested restricted stock units and performance stock awards in order to base a higher portion of compensation on achieving objective performance goals established by the compensation committee.
+Information regarding the objective performance goals can be found under the heading "How were certain of our executive officers compensated in 2017? - "Equity Compensation" and "Grants of Plan-Based Awards in 2017."